-This recipe for gluten-free Cheddar Zucchini Muffins is made with fresh zucchini and sharp cheddar.
-They are soft, moist and full of flavor with thyme, onion and jalapeño pepper.
+Easy recipe for gluten-free Cheddar Zucchini Muffins!
+They are soft, moist and full of flavor with thyme, onions, sharp cheddar and jalapeño pepper.

 If you have any dietary restriction whether due to allergies or other health reasons, you know it can be tricky to eat good and tasty throughout the day.
 Since I had to change to a gluten-free diet, I learned to plan ahead.
 As soon as this growling noise from my stomach started I used to grab a sugary granola bar or eat something that is even less good for me in the beginning.
-It’s obviously I am not good at dealing with hunger.
-And if you just can’t buy something at the next restaurant you have to better be prepared and stash something in your bag.
+It’s obvious I am not good at dealing with hunger!
+If you just can’t buy something at the next restaurant you have to better be prepared and stash something in your bag.
 This is why especially my love for muffins increased.
-These little buggers stay fresh even after hours and days.
-And they travel very well.
+These little buggers stay fresh even after hours and they travel very well.

 cheddar zucchini muffins